rajput3006/Tic-Tac-Toe/README.md

 Tic Tac Toe Game
 ___________________________________
 A simple, interactive Tic Tac Toe game built using HTML, CSS, and JavaScript.
-The game can be played between two players (Player X and Player O) or against a basic AI opponent.
+The game can be played between two players Player X and Player O.

 Features:
 -------------
 Two-player mode: Play with a friend on the same device.
-Single-player mode: Play against a basic AI opponent.
 Responsive Design: Adaptable to different screen sizes (desktop, tablet, mobile).
 Game State Management: Track the game status and announce the winner or a tie.
 Restart Option: Reset the game at any time.